-At Edington Associates, we are dedicated to creating flourishing and high performing workforces and workplaces by:
+We are dedicated to creating healthy, flourishing and high performing workforces and promoting the foundations of positive workplace health by:

-- Designing a strategy to evolve positive organizational health through healthy cultures, and environments and positive individual health.
+- designing a strategy to evolve positive organizational health through healthy cultures, and environments and positive individual health; and,

 How did we get here?

 The 2016 book Shared Values-Shared Results: Positive Organizational Health as a Win-Win Philosophy along with seven more years of research, speaking with professional in the field, and many other fields, we merged and expanded the concepts in Zero Trends.
-The book was a disruptive innovation in that it brought the concepts of shared values, shared results, positive organizational health, and a win-win philosophy together to form a new and integrated model to support individuals and organizations coming together to move to a higher level of human and organizational potential.
+The book brought the concepts of shared values, shared results, positive organizational health, and a win-win philosophy together to form a new and integrated strategy to support individuals and organizations coming together to move to a higher level of human and organizational potential.